A properly prepared lot is critical for a long-lasting healthy manufactured home.

 This on-site inspection will help the salesperson guide the buyers toward the best floor plan, window, and door placement, and even whole-home location to increase energy efficiency.

 An on-site pre-sale property inspection can help the salesperson understand the buyer and their needs better.
 In addition to understanding lot size restraints, a pre-inspection can bring up future plans and possibilities.

 For example, if a manufactured home buyer plans to build a garage beside the home, a window won’t be needed on that wall but a door would be helpful.
 Buyers can have a manufactured home built to the exact specifications needed for those future additions or home improvements.

 Pre-sale site inspections will also give the salesperson an opportunity to educate a buyer about the foundation choices.
-Site preparation will vary depending on installation type.
+Site preparation will vary depending on the installation type.